reticulardev/xside/README.md

   A CSD (client side decoration) window without server side decoration (SSD).
 It is resizable in all corners and has a shadow (optional).

+* QControlButton

+  A Window control button.
+It could be the "close", "minimize" or "maximize" button.

 * QWindowControlButtons

-  The buttons to close, maximize and minimize the window.
+  The buttons to "close", "maximize" and "minimize" the window.

 * QWindowMoveArea